Putin Claims Russia Proposed a Cyber War Treaty In 2015 But the Obama Admin Ignored Them

 So you're saying that the US shouldn't have formal communication with a country that has a massive nuclear arsenal?
 Remember what happened the last time that went on, and the only reason we're having this discussion is because the USSR captain refused to pull the trigger.
 You mean the same presence that other nations have?
 The one that Obama pulled because reasons.
 So you want to argue that a Russia surrounded by NATO bases, shouldn't have some of their dignity back under a new administration.
 Are you

+The Senate are serious about it, voting 98-2 for more sanctions on Russia; the House will probably follow suit.
+Trump would like to be buddies with Putin.
+The investigations should eventually find out how much sympathy and influence Russia has in the various other factions in Trump's Administration.

+This is utter bullshit.
+Russia's government is a criminal mob organization masquerading as (or attempting to) a democracy.
+They SHOULD be marginalized and Hillary's Russian policies and strategy simply recognized them for what they are.
+Russia's primary concern is oil exports.
+She was going around the world promoting fracking technology as a means for countries to be more energy independent, and as an alternative to getting it from Russia.
+And there was no way the Exxon deal is ever going to happen wit

-A treaty only makes sense between equal players (Score:2, Insightful)
+A treaty only makes sense between equal players (Score:4, Insightful)

 and the US arrogantly thought that they were better hackers.